 - Printing on both sides of pages: Is allowed.

-- Cover colors: Appellant’s brief-Blue; Appellee’s brief-Red; Reply brief-Gray; Intervenor/Amicus brief-Green
+- Cover colors: Appellant’s brief-Blue; Appellee’s brief-Red; Reply brief-Gray; Intervenor/Amicus brief-Green.
+Colored covers are not required for electronically filed briefs.

-7. Filing and service of briefs.
-The appellant is to file four paper copies of the brief and serve two on counsel for each party separately represented.
-In the alternative, the brief may be electronically filed using the Appeals Court’s e-filing system, discussed below.
+Filing and service of briefs.
+Briefs are generally required to be filed electronically using the Appeals Court’s e-filing system.
+If not filed electronically, a party is to file four paper copies of the brief and serve two on counsel for each party separately represented.
+Different filing requirements apply in the SJC.

-2. Arrangement of the appendix.
-The pages of the appendix must be consecutively numbered and the documents set out in chronological order.
-Rule 18(d).
-It must begin with a table of contents.
+Arrangement of the appendix.
+The pages of each volume of the appendix must be separately consecutively numbered, with the cover paginated as page 1.
+Rule 20(a)(5).
+Each volume must begin with a table of contents.
+The first volume of a multi-volume appendix must contain a complete table of contents for all volumes.
+Rule 18(a)(1)(C).
 The cover of the appendix should be white and should contain the same information as the cover of a brief.

 The appellant may submit separate volumes of the appendix containing only transcripts and only exhibits.
-Doing so may be advantageous because Rule 18(e), discussed below, allows the filing and service of fewer copies of such volumes.
+Rule 19(d).
 No single volume of the appendix may be more than 1.5” thick.
+Rule 20(a)(5)(C).
+Text may appear on both sides of the page.
+Rule 20(a)(5)(D).

-3. Filing and service.
-The appendix is to be filed at the same time as the brief, Rule 18(a), unless the appellant elects the option to produce it after the filing of the briefs.
-Rule 18(c).
-If filing paper copies, four copies of each volume of the appendix should be filed with the Court and two should be served on each party separately represented, except that only two copies of volumes of the appendix containing only exhibits and one copy of volumes containing only transcripts need be filed and only one of each must be served on each party separately represented.
-Rule 18(e)(1).
+Filing and service.
+The appendix is to be filed at the same time as the brief, Rule 18(a).
+The appendix is generally required to be filed electronically using the Appeals Court’s e-filing system.
+If filing paper copies, four copies of each volume of the appendix should be filed with the Appeals Court and two should be served on each party separately represented, except that only two copies of volumes of the appendix containing only exhibits and one copy of volumes containing only transcripts need be filed and only one of each must be served on each party separately represented.
+Rule 19(d)(1-2).

 The Appeals Court’s e-filing system.